juanfranblanco/vscode-solidity/README.md

     "indentation": ["error", 4]
 },
 ```

-soliumrc.json support will be included in the near future, for specific project linting requirements.

 # Analysis of smart contracts with Mythx
 Mythx analysis tool, has been moved to its own stand alone extension, [please download it here](https://marketplace.visualstudio.com/items?itemName=MythX.mythxvsc).